aubichol-intelligence/obyoy-backend/README.md

-This is the back-end for ObyoyYY
+This is the back-end for Obyoy